 - To promote healing of:

 - To reconstruct skin removed during surgery, such as following breast cancer surgery or for a serious skin infection

 A successful skin graft will result in transplanted skin adhering and growing into the recipient area.
-Cosmetic results may vary, based on factors such as the type of skin graft used and the recipient site.

 What Are the Risks of a Skin Graft?

 If you are planning to have a skin graft, your doctor will review a list of possible complications, which may include:

 - Graft failure